krishnakadiyala/NPAcourse/labs/Section_03_Diving_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_17_Data_Collection_Reporting.md

 ##### Step 7

 There is still one thing missing from the CSV.
-That is to inser the headers for the CSV.
+That is to insert the headers for the CSV.

 ```yaml